ulyweb/mx/README.md

 >[!NOTE]
 > MX Linux
->> to configure firewall rules for Samba, is a known issue, particularly with the Plasma firewall interface (plasma-firewall) interacting with the underlying firewall backend (often UFW - Uncomplicated Firewall).
+>> To configure firewall rules for Samba, is a known issue, particularly with the Plasma firewall interface (plasma-firewall) interacting with the underlying firewall backend (often UFW - Uncomplicated Firewall).

 This might be happening and what you can do: